1. Others

 Note: it is suggested that the cell density during apoptosis induction should not exceed 1×106/ml, which can also be cultured to the appropriate density according to your own cell type.

-h.
-If used for enzyme labeling instrument, use 300 μL buffer resuspended cells; Then 100 per hole μ Transfer the stained cells to a light tight 96 well plate with the amount of L, and then conduct fluorescent enzyme label plate analysis.
+Note: If used for enzyme labeling instrument, use 300 μL buffer resuspended cells; Then, transfer the stained cells to an opaque 96-well plate at a rate of 100 μL per well, and then conduct fluorescent enzyme label plate analysis.

 Molecular Weight